entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ![Homepage.png](./images/Homepage.png)

 :::warning
-(Entando 6.3.2) There can be a cache issue when initially deploying the `sd-content` bundle, where not all widgets or MFEs appear on some pages, particularly the Dashboard page.
+(Entando 6.3.2) A cache issue impacting the first deployment of the `sd-content` bundle can prevent all widgets or MFEs from appearing on some pages, particularly the Dashboard page.

 To clear the cache, select `Adniminstration` from the bottom of the left menu, then `Reload configuration`.

 Alternatively, restarting the quickstart-server pod (which contains the Entando App Engine) will also clear the cache, and can be achieved with `ent k delete pod/<YOUR QUICKSTART-SERVER POD>`, e.g. `ent k delete pod/quickstart-server-deployment-5d785b997c-r4sc8`.
 It will take several minutes for the pod to redeploy after deletion.

-Note that needing to clear the cache is only applicable to the first install.
 :::

 ## Application Details